 Here are what these five experts and community leaders had to share.

 Louis Barajas is a CFP®, Wealth and Business Manager.
 He began his financial and small business career in his teens by helping his father and mother with their wrought iron business.
 He would interpret for them and do their taxes among many other job responsibilities.
 One of Louis childhood money memories is of his family saving change in a five-gallon water bottle.
 It left a permanent impression on him.
 Louis believes, “all wealth begins with saving money!”

 The one money habit Louis would teach kids is to save money.

 Ginny Gilder: Live Within Your Means

 Ginny Gilder is co-owner of the WNBA Seattle Storm.
 She grew up with a money savvy father, Richard Gilder, Jr. The older Gilder founded the brokerage firm Gilder, Gagnon, Howe & Co.
 Ginny’s raised three children of her own.
 She knows a lot about personal finance from a variety of perspectives.
 Interestingly, her mother hammered home her most memorable money lesson.

-The one money habit Ginny would teach kids is to live within their means.
+The one money habit Rebecca would teach kids is to live within their means.

 Winnie Sun: Save Half of Everything You Earn